Forecasting the Remaining Duration of an Ongoing Solar Flare: Data Preparation

 \section{Data Preparation}

-We first prepare data taken from XRS observations of flares with measurements made by the GOES-15 satellite.
-We examine all flares in NOAA's GOES event catalogue from the launch of GOES-15 through the deactivation of the satellite on 2 March 2020.
+We first prepare data taken from XRS observations of flares with measurements made by the GOES-15 satellite, which had a 2.048 s time cadence.
+We examine all flares in NOAA's GOES event catalogue from the launch of GOES-15 on 4 March 2010 through the deactivation of the satellite on 2 March 2020.
 While we have chosen to only focus on GOES-15 data, the model could be trained with data from any GOES satellite.
 Because the instrumental response varies slightly for each satellite, it is possible that predictions trained with one satellite's data may not work well for another satellite, which should be tested in the future.

 We expand the time range of the events in the GOES catalogue to ten minutes earlier and sixty minutes later than the listed start and end times to better include pre-flare rise and late phase decay.
 We do not background subtract the data, since we do not know \textit{a priori} whether the background activity impacts flare duration.
-We remove events from the data set if any of the following apply to an event: (1) there are any data gaps in either GOES/XRS channel; (2) the GOES catalogue is missing any data for an event; (3) the signal-to-noise ratio in either GOES/XRS channel is less than 2; (4) the event is not sufficiently isolated in time from other events, which we explain below based on the timings.
+We remove events from the data set if any of the following apply to an event: (1) there are any data gaps in either XRS channel; (2) the signal-to-noise ratio in either XRS channel is less than 2; (3) the event is not sufficiently isolated in time from other events, which we explain below based on the timings; (4) basic parameters like the FWHM, fluence, and time derivative are well-defined at all times.